Live Learning Lineup

 from 8-10 PM Eastern

 Junius Johnson provides an encounter with core works of the classical orchestral tradition that aims not at musical analysis, but rather philosophical reflection on the transcendent truths touched upon by these great works.
-Mozart, Beethoven, Brahms, Tchaikovsky, and Mahler will help us to reflect on the death, loss, grief, and the power of new life through resurrection.
+Mozart, Beethoven, Brahms, Tchaikovsky, and Mahler will help us to reflect on death, loss, grief, and the power of new life through resurrection.
 No previous musical experience or knowledge necessary: all you need is a patient ear!

 Thursdays: June 12 – July 17 from 8-10 PM Eastern